mudittiwari2000/Allergy-Form/README.md

 # Allergy Form

-## npm build: To build the project
+## npm install: To install the depenencie for the project
 ## npm start: To run the project

 ### Form using ReactJS, JavaScript, and Google Firebase.